 Admiral Graf Spee herself was launched by Herbuta von Spee, daughter of the ship’s namesake, on 30 June 1934 and commissioned into the Kriegsmarine on 6 January 1936.
 Proudly displayed on the large control tower of the ship was a scroll with the word “Coronel”, the place of Admiral Spee’s victory over a British cruiser squadron in 1914.
 The ship benefited from the experience of her two predecessors, having better armour protection and improved engines.
 While these resulted in a greater displacement of 16,200 tons (officially 10,000 tons), the ship achieved 28.5 knots on trials, making her the fastest of the trio.

 For all their positive features the panzerschiffs had some serious shortcomings.
 Foremost of these was that their sea-keeping qualities were poor, a factor of the amount of equipment crammed into them, simply overloading the hull.
-In any sort of seaway the ship rolled and pitched, taking water over the bow and with spray obscuring the view from the lower control positions.
-One of the captured British Captains on Graf Spee later recalled that rounding Cape Horn the ship rolled and pitched, the sea broke across her and time after time the bows were buried with green water over the forward gun turret.
+In any sort of sea way the ship rolled and pitched, taking water over the bow and with spray obscuring the view from the lower control positions.
+One of the captured British Captains on Graf Spee later recalled that rounding Cape of Good Hope the ship rolled and pitched, the sea broke across her and time after time the bows were buried with green water over the forward gun turret.